Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 1. Download the SQL script found in [in this repo](src/sql/2-metadatadb/create-metadata-tables.sql)
 1. Connect to the FabricMetadataOrchestration database in SQL Server Management Studio or Azure Data Studio
 1. Run the script to script to create and load the tables.
 You should see the following tables as shown below: ![tables](images/metadata-tables-2.jpg)
-Notice the values for the **loadtype**,**sqlsourcedatecolumn**,**sqlstartdate**, and **sqlenddate** columns of the **PipelineOrchestrator_FabricLakehouse** table.
-For the tables with **loadtype** equal to 'incremental', only 1 weeks worth of data will be loaded.
+Notice the values for the **loadtype**, **sqlsourcedatecolumn**, **sqlstartdate**, and **sqlenddate** columns of the **PipelineOrchestrator_FabricLakehouse** table.
+For the tables with **loadtype** equal to **'incremental'**, only 1 weeks worth of data will be loaded.
 This is because these tables are very large so for testing purposes, we only need a small amount of data.
 After these tables are loaded into the Lakehouse, the **sqlstartdate** will be updated to the max date of each column indicated in the **sqlsourcedatecolumn** for each table.
 This means that if you run the pipeline again without resetting the **sqlenddate**, no new data will be added to the tables that are incrementally loaded.
 You may be tempted to set the **sqlenddate** to NULL, which is what the value would be for scheduled loads in production, but I would caution you against doing that in this solution without testing how long the load from the World Wide Importers database to the Lakehouse runs.
-Instead, update the **sqlenddate** to add just a few more days worth of data after the inital run of just one week's data.
+Instead, update the **sqlenddate** to add just a few more days worth of data after the inital run of just one week's data to test the incremental load logic.

 ## Create Microsoft Fabric Resources
 Create the Microsoft Fabric Workspace, Lakehouses, Data Warehouse, and Azure SQL DB Connections.